VPN FOR WHAT

 Is WireGuard safe?

 WireGuard launched in 2018 and is relatively new in comparison with other VPN protocols like OpenVPN and L2TP.
-However, with a number of third-party audits have been conducted to test the security of WireGuard and none of them reported flaws with its security.
+However, a number of third-party audits have been conducted to test the security of WireGuard, and none of them reported flaws with its security.

 It employs the ChaCha20 chipper to encrypt data, which is top-notch encryption technology.
 The VPN protocol has 4000 lines of code, making it lighter than its predecessors.
 I have written a researched article on the WireGuard VPN protocol that will give you more information.